Set up config modifiers

 4. A modal appears to restore a version.
 From the drop-down, select a version to restore.

-5. The diff view renders to show what’s different between the current and selected version.
+5. The diff view shows what’s different between the current and selected version.
 Review the differences.
 When finished, click the Restore button.

 6. For promoted assets, restoring a version only applies to the current environment.
 If you restore a version in staging, you may need to re-promote the asset if you want to apply it to production as well.